rexposadas/ai-memory/README.md

 # Key points to get memory working for the AI

 1. I added very descriptive prompts.
 2. Summary object now contains the summary of the entire conversation and the summarized parts.
-This is what we did with appending the user prompts and passing it to the LLM.

 # Sample output